msimms/Vault/README.md

 ## Architecture

-The application is written in Swift and thus only runs on mac OS, iOS, and iPadOS.
+The application is written in Swift and thus only runs on macOS, iOS, and iPadOS.
 Swift was chosen to have one application that works across the entire Apple ecosystem.

 The vaults are stored on the user's iCloud drive.
 Each subdirectory of the main application directory represents a vault.

-Vaults have an main file and a subdirectory of items, where each item in the vault corresponds to one file in the directory.
+Vaults have a main file and a subdirectory of items, where each item in the vault corresponds to one file in the directory.

 ![Architecture Diagram](https://github.com/msimms/Vault/blob/master/Docs/Architecture.png?raw=true)